 Ed Lantz is a media and entertainment engineer, inventor, scientist, artist and entrepreneur.
 He is internationally recognized as a pioneer and leading authority in large-format digital cinema and immersive experiences for mass audiences, and continues to nurture the development of the “fulldome” medium which has surpassed IMAX’s installed theater base by replacing film and analog star projectors with large-format interactive computer graphics projected onto domed screens.
 Ed is President and CTO of Vortex Immersion Media, an entertainment technology boutique focused on developing branded immersive and interactive entertainment venues and original programming.
 Mr. Lantz is founder of Harmony Channel, a broadband television network delivering mood-elevating digital media including MoodZones which has been described as “MTV for the Soul.”
 He also operates Visual Bandwidth, Inc., an immersive cinema and fulldome video advisory network, and is a partner in Spherical Media Group, an immersive cinema production and artist management group.
 Mr. Lantz has published and presented numerous papers on VR and entertainment technologies, and is a regular contributor to ACM SIGGRAPH papers, panels and courses.
 He founded the International Planetarium Society’s Fulldome Video Committee and the first Fulldome Standards Summit held in Valencia, Spain in 2004, co-organized the first Immersive Cinema Workshop in Espinho, Portugal in 2005, co-founded the IMERSA trade association in 2008, and moderated the NASA Explorer Institutes focus group on fulldome video held at Chabot Space and Science Center in Oakland, CA. He received an MS in Electrical Engineering from Tennessee Tech University (1984), serves on the boards of the Center for Visual Music, IMERSA, and the Center for Conscious Creativity, and holds two US Patents on immersive video-based theater technology.

 Dan Mapes is a digital artist and serial entrepreneur with an MBA in International Business and a strong background in high technology product development for internet and entertainment applications.
 His projects and clients have included the UN, Apple, Intel, Warner Brothers, Paramount, Electronic Arts and advisory work for the governments of China, Australia and Brazil.
-He is currently President and Co-founder of MagNet Solutions in Los Angeles.
-MagNet is a revolutionary social commerce platform that enables artists and brands to deliver music, videos, mobile content, merchandise and more directly to consumers worldwide.
 His background includes designing image-rich rock tours with Peter Gabriel, creating the first music composing software for the Macintosh, producing The First Summit in Cyberspace for the UN between Nelson Mandela and Shimon Peres using advanced internet videoconferencing technology, designing a nationwide e-learning system for the Saudi Arabian school system and performing on the Tonight Show with his visual music ensemble.
 He co-developed an advanced laser system for the digital capture of human form and movements and applied those to games as well as film and television.Dan was a Flood Fellow in the PhD program at the University of California at Berkeley focusing on Artificial Intelligence.
 He received an MBA, magna cum laude from the American Graduate School of International Management (Thunderbird).
 Over the years, he has lived and worked in Europe (England, France, Germany) and Asia (Japan, China) and has studied multiple languages.
 He currently resides in Los Angeles and has a 230 acre ranch in Santa Barbara that he is developing into a center for advanced ideas in sustainable ecological development.

 Ian Roderick is the Director of the Schumacher Institute, he is a past president of the UK Systems Society.
 His early career was in Operational Research, MSc (1975) and he co-founded a successful software company in 1982.
 In 2002 he completed an MSc in Responsibility and Business Practice at Bath University.
 He is a Fellow of the Royal Society of Arts, co-founder of The Converging World and is on the advisory board of Low Carbon South West.
 He was President of the UK Systems Society (2005 - 2008).
 He sits on the board of Low Carbon South West.
 Ian is co-author with John Pontin of the Schumacher Briefing “Converging World.”